tadej-mali/soccer-cup-lib/README.md

 time being.

 # Scoreboard
-This is the class where the behavioral logic as specified will be implemented.
+This is the class where the behavioral logic as specified is implemented.

+It performs basic sanity checks, but the actual persistence is delegated to a repository, where also concurrency issues shall be handled.